 Could there be inflation as well?
 Don’t get spooked if you see see some troubling inflation numbers in the next few months; those will simply reflect year-over-year comparisons to depressed pandemic times and demand surges that have outpaced supply for a little while.
 In the long-term, certainly, all this deficit spending and economic activity could reawaken inflation.
 But for at least a year, there will be more opportunity than worry, at least in the rebounding parts of the economy.

 I also wonder about the people hardest hit by the pandemic and the economic fallout that came with it.
 The jobs are coming back, including unskilled labor, minimum-wage jobs, and gig workers.
-But people who ended up indebted, homeless, or in distress during the pandemic will probably be the last to benefit from the return of a health economy.
+But people who ended up indebted, homeless, or in distress during the pandemic will probably be the last to benefit from the return of a healthy economy.

 As you read any of what will likely be thousands of articles about the restart, try to think long-term.
 Yes, things will be coming back.
 But they’re unlikely to return in quite the form they had before the pandemic.
 The opportunity is in how things have changed and transformed for this new way of working and living.
 That’s what to look out for.